 Our environment is made up of a wonderful mix of diverse and interesting insects.
 A few of these are bad guys which attack our plants but the vast bulk of them are good guys, like bees and ladybeetles.

 The beauty of organic gardening is that it gives beneficial insects a chance to re-establish themselves in your garden.
 Be mindful though that even some organic sprays can harm beneficial insects so it is important that you understand how a product works before you use it.
-The eco-organic garden range makes it easy though as the products are specifically designed to be effective in controlling pests but remain safe for beneficial insects.
+The eco-organic garden range makes it easy though as the products are specifically designed to be effective in controlling pests but friendly for beneficial insects.

 Our bodies are continually exposed to hundreds of different chemicals on a regular basis via pollution, the products we use, the food we eat and the buildings we live and work in.
 Safety testing is done in laboratories with regulatory bodies determining minimum “safe” levels of exposure.
 Virtually no testing is done in real life situations to see how the cocktail of chemicals from different products interact with each other in the environment or within our bodies.
 We are all literally human guinea pigs.

 Over time as independent researchers gather data on particular chemicals they often begin to highlight safety concerns.
 The process is slow because independent funding is limited and some chemicals may take years of exposure before the damage becomes apparent.
-Manufacturers of the chemical also apply pressure and down play the research.
+Manufacturers of the chemical may also apply pressure and down play the research.
 Eventually the regulatory body will revise what they previous said was a ‘”safe” level of exposure and make changes to the way the product is used or sold.
 Often they end up banned from sale.